 Zero in on the most effective brand terms

 The best way to discover search terms is to find out what keywords doctors use to search.
 Check your SEO software, but better yet, go to the source, Google Analytics (GA).
 There’s a “Search Query” Tab which shows the terms used for nearly every search that your website ranked.
 You’ll find it here from GA’s home page: Acquisition / Search Console /Queries.
-This assumes you've already connected your Search Console to Analytics.
+This assumes you've already connected your Search Console to GA.

 This report provides also gives data on search volume and how many users clicked on the term.
 Scan the entire report and you may find instances where an important term ranks poorly but has a high volume.
 Those are gems waiting for you to incorporate in your site.